Xycl/plugin.image.mypicsdb/Readme.txt

 c) give him rights
 GRANT ALL ON *.* TO 'xbmc'@'%';

 d) Go to plugin settings and enable MySql.
-Set the correct user and password!
+Set the correct user and password (they are case sensitive)!

 3) General problems with MyPicsDB